hschwentner/hschwentner.io/domain-driven-refactorings/index.md

 <a name="bib:Kerievsky2005"></a>Kerievsky, Joshua. *Refactoring to Patterns*.
 Boston: Addison-Wesley, 2005.

-<a name="bib:AmblerSadalage2006"></a>Ambler, Scott W. and Pramod J. Sadalage. *Database Refactorings: Evolutionary Database Design*.
-Upper Sadle River, NJ: Addison-Wesley, 2006.
+<a name="bib:LilienthalSchwentner2024"></a>Lilienthal, Carola and Henning Schwentner. [*Domain-Driven Transformation: Modularize and Modernize Legacy Software*](http://domain-driven-transformation.com).
+Boston: Addison-Wesley, 2024.